SecondOne2/elegantGnuLinux/README.md

 Name: [ccat](https://github.com/jingweno/ccat)

-Decription: ccat is the colorizing cat.
+Description: ccat is the colorizing cat.
 It works similar to cat but displays content with syntax highlighting.

 Name: [LS_COLORS](https://github.com/trapd00r/LS_COLORS)

-Decription: A collection of LS_COLORS definitions; needs your contribution!
+Description: A collection of LS_COLORS definitions; needs your contribution!

+Name: easydropbear

+Description: A script for set in a easy way the dropbear server(For ssh connections) use the argument -h for see the options of config.

 ---